In this article we will talk about the signs your husband doesn’t value you anymore.

 12. He Doesn’t Listen When You Try to Talk to Him

-This is incredibly hurtful, but it’s also a clear sign that he doesn’t value you.
+This can be incredibly hurtful, but it’s also a clear sign that he doesn’t value you.
 You’re trying to tell him something important, and he’s deep into a YouTube video about shoes.

 Or you want to catch him up on your day, but he’s too busy messaging his buddies.
 It hurts, and it’s not kind.
 You deserve so much better.